 Step 1: Project Planning

-- Define Project Goals and Scope: Clearly state your project's objectives and deliverables.
-What problem are you addressing, and what benefits will your project provide (e.g., increased sales, improved customer experience)?
+- Define Project Goals and Scope: Clearly define your project's goals and outcomes.
+Identify the problem you're fixing and the benefits it will provide, such as increased sales or improved customer experience.

-- Prioritise Features: Identify the core functionalities required for a Minimum Viable Product (MVP).
+- Prioritize Features: Decide the core features needed for a Minimum Viable Product (MVP).
 This initial version should be functional and serve as a solid foundation for future iterations.
 User story mapping is one tool that can help prioritize features.

 - Establish Development Teams and Roles: Form a development team with the necessary skills and expertise.
 To ensure effective collaboration, clearly define roles and responsibilities (for example, project manager, developer, and tester).